Lizz1102/WebAPIs-.Net6-.NET7/README.md

   </p>

   <p>
-    Minimal APIs simplify the process of developing smaller, faster microservices.
+    &emsp;&emsp;Minimal APIs simplify the process of developing smaller, faster microservices.
 In scenarios where a microservices or serverless architecture demands small, focused APIs, minimal APIs eliminate unnecessary overhead.
 They are particularly suitable for APIs with a single, well-defined purpose, providing an efficient way to define such APIs.
   </p>

   <p>
-    Consider leveraging minimal APIs for quick prototyping, testing, or the creation of temporary APIs to validate ideas.
+    &emsp;&emsp;Consider leveraging minimal APIs for quick prototyping, testing, or the creation of temporary APIs to validate ideas.
 Their lightweight nature makes them well-suited for scenarios where a rapid development cycle and minimal setup are essential.
   </p>
 </details>